John Yule (Canadian politician): Political career

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General retained a strong position in the government.

 The general election for the first Legislative Assembly of the new province was held in 1841.
 Yule stood for election in the Chambly riding.
-At the age of 29, Yule was elected to the Legislative Assembly.
+At the age of 29, Yule was elected to the Legislative Assembly, defeating Louis-Michel Viger, who had held the seat in the Legislative Assembly of Lower Canada.
 He supported the government of the Governor General, Lord Sydenham, and also the union of the two provinces into the Province of Canada.
 He resigned his seat in the Assembly in September 1843.

 Yule was mayor of Chambly from 1849 to 1872.
 He also served several terms as churchwarden at St. Stephen's.